Visual917/visucolorgen/README.md

 You can edit and modify the code, but you cannot share it as your own.
 You can keep a fork on GitHub, but you need to ask me first.
 You can't host it on your own website.
-I don't know if anyone would wonder, but just simply ask me first.
+I don't know if anyone would bother, but just simply ask me first.

 My Discord: Visu#0917